-PART A - to be completed by the applicant Full name of child Date of Birth School you are applying for Sampford Peverell Church of England Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.
-Exceptional social or medical need: We give higher priority for children where there is an exceptional need to attend this school and not another school.
+PART A - to be completed by the applicant

+Full n ame of child

+Date of Birth

+School you are

+applying for Sampford Peverell Church of England Primary School

+Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 1 or those of their parents.
+2

+Exceptional social or medical need:

+We give higher priority for children where there is an exceptional need to attend this school and not another school.
 The need must be specific to this school: a child may have very challenging circumstances that require additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school.

-All applicants must complete an application form.
-In order to seek priority on this basis, applicants must also complete this Supplementary Information Form for Exceptional Need to request admissions priority.
+All applicants must complete an application form.3 In order to seek priority on this basis, applicants must also complete this Supplementary Information Form for Exceptional Need to request admissions priority.

 The exceptional need could be due to the child's or to the parent's circumstances.
-It could include: A serious medical condition, which can be supported by medical evidence; Significant caring responsibilities, which can be supported by a social worker;

-• Where the child or one or both parents has a disability that would make travel to any other school more
+It could include:

+- A serious medical condition, which can be supported by medical evidence; - Significant caring responsibilities, which can be supported by a social worker; - Where the child or one or both parents have a disability that would make travel to any other school more difficult.